zazangra/lewis_imaging/README.md

 i.e. the probability that B occurs under the assumption that A happened.

-For example, given a set of three variables X, Y and Z, given the conditional dependencies among those, and given a relation of similararity among all the possible configurations of X; Y and Z, the script can compute the probability of X=1 -> Z=1, i.e. the probability that Z takes value 1 under the assumption that X assumed value 1.
+For example, given a set of three variables X, Y and Z, given the conditional dependencies among those, and given a relation of similararity among all the possible configurations of X, Y and Z, the script can compute the probability of X=1 -> Z=1, i.e. the probability that Z takes value 1 under the assumption that X assumed value 1.